Sending your child to school

 Special Schools

-Special schools with pupils aged 11 and older can specialise in 1 of the 4 areas of special educational needs:
+Special schools with pupils aged 11 and older can specialise in one of the four areas of special educational needs:

 Schools can further specialise within these categories to reflect the special needs they help with, for example Autistic spectrum disorders, visual impairment, or speech, language and communication needs (SLCN).